BicoTeam/Bico-website/whitepaper.md

 - **15th May:** All investors, who have bought 1500 BICOs or more, have received the book.

-- **16th May:** Book is open and accesible to the public at a higher price than the one from the crowdsale.
+- **16th May:** Book is open and accessible to the public at a higher price than the one from the crowdsale.